Finnish-German partnering for joint innovation funding

 the country’s largest innovation programme for SMEs.
 The ZIM is open to all technologies, topics and industries.
 Several bilateral agreements with other countries facilitate synchronised funding with foreign national programmes.

 Business Finland provides funding for small and medium-sized enterprises that have the know-how and desire to expand into export markets.
 Business Finland funding is available for companies registered in Finland.
 Business Finland R&D funding enables companies to develop products or services, production methods, and business models.
 It is also possible to test and demonstrate the operation of a new, innovative solution and evaluate the benefits together with customers.

 The bilateral German / Finnish call will be open until 28 February 2021.

-Please register on this platform for our virtual information session on the bilateral call: It will take place on 20 October 2020 from 10.00 to 11.00 (German time) / 11.00 to 12.00 (Finnish time).
-Participants will receive information on the Finnish-German call for R&D cooperation projects and the funding schemes in both countries.
-You will learn more about best practices and be able to pitch a project idea to find partners.
+The session provides information on the Finnish-German call for R&D cooperation projects and the funding schemes in both countries.
+You will learn more about best practices and be able see the pitches of organizations that are looking for a partner.

 Virtual matchmaking sessions

 In addition, we offer several virtual matchmaking sessions that bring together companies from Finland and Germany:

 - 20 October 2020 - 12.00 to 15.00 (German time) / 13.00 to 16.00 (Finnish time) (afternoon of the virtual information session)